 Once you are ready to be taken home by your designated driver, you will be given a special pair of sunglasses to wear irrespective of the weather.
 These are important as they will protect your newly sensitive eyes from bright light.

 Immediately after your surgery, a protective shield will be placed over your eyes to keep dust and germs out of them while they heal, and to prevent you from accidentally touching them.
 Depending on the advice of your surgeon, it may be possible for you to remove this a short while after you return home.
-However, you will need to ensure that you tape it back into place when you sleep, whether than is a short nap during the day or when you go to bed at night.
-In most instances you will be recommended to do this for at least 72 hours after your cataract surgery.
+However, you will need to ensure that you tape it back into place when you sleep, whether that is a short nap during the day or when you go to bed at night.
+In most instances, you will be recommended to do this for at least 72 hours after your cataract surgery.

 It may not be a surgery in the conventional sense of the word, but your eyes still need to heal and so you should make sure that you get plenty of rest to enable this to happen.
 Many people go home from their surgery and take a nap and are careful not to overexert themselves for a few days.
 You should refrain from taking part in any activity where your eyes are at risk until you are given the all-clear to by your surgeon.